Nick-G-Horvath/Nick-G-Horvath.github.io/_posts/2020-2-14-childhood-obesity-risk-factors.md

 In the correlation across location and race/ethnicity for example, we are looking at the correlation between obesity rates in different racial/ethnic groups across many locations versus the percent of all students in that location, regardless of racial/ethnic group, living within half a mile of a park.
 With more detailed data we would be able to further refine this analysis and consider more specific questions.

-# Question 4: Can we predict rates of high-BMI categories?
+# Question 4: Can we predict obesity rates?

 The correlation calculation we performed quantifies the degree to which there is a linear relationship between one of our high-BMI metrics of interest and another factor in the data.
 However, it does not take into account the other factors.